 What should I do if I have found an animal?

-If you have found an animal, please report it immediately by coming in and filling out a found card.
-Please bring the found animal with you when you come so that we can scan it to see if it is microchipped and so that we can enter a detailed description of the animal into our computer system.
+If you have found an animal please report it immediately by coming in and filling out a found card.
+Please bring the found animal with you when you come so that we can scan it for a microchip and enter a detailed description of the animal into our computer system.

 Does the shelter provide veterinary care for owned animals?

 No, the shelter does not provide veterinary care for owned animals as there are many wonderful veterinarians in our community who offer quality healthcare for your pet.
 We do, however, offer micro chipping at the shelter for $25 per pet.
 As well, our “Big Fix” program provides neutering and vaccinations for the pets of income-eligible families.